-- All our customer-facing colleagues receive training to help identify all forms of financial abuse, fraudulent activity and money laundering which could arise from human trafficking or modern slavery.
-The training covers how to engage in conversation with our customers and encourage them to disclose their circumstances and support they need.
-Colleagues also have access to a dedicated section on our colleague intranet which includes background information, signs to look out for and information on how to support our customers. - The training and policies we have in place enable our colleagues to identify customers who may be money laundering or handing the proceeds of crime, which could arise from human trafficking or modern slavery. - We recognise that providing banking facilities to survivors of modern slavery is a life-line but that challenges around account opening and providing proof of identity and address can be a barrier.
-With this in mind, we have added more accepted documents to our process for example, letters of introduction and Home Office documents.
+- All customer-facing colleagues receive training to help them to identify all forms of financial abuse, fraudulent activity and money laundering, which could indicate that the customer is a victim of human trafficking or modern slavery. - Having identified a potential victim, the training provides techniques to engage the customer in conversation and encourage them to disclose their circumstances and provide any support they need. - All colleagues have access to a dedicated section on our colleague intranet which includes background information on modern slavery and human trafficking, signs to look out for and information on how to support victims.
+This information is updated at least annually. - We recognise that providing banking facilities to survivors of modern slavery is a life-line but that challenges around account opening and providing proof of identity and address can be a barrier.
+With this in mind, we have added additional accepted documents to our process for example, letters of introduction and Home Office documents.
 Where vulnerable customers need further support, we have provided funding for a dedicated resource at Citizens Advice Manchester.
-They are able to support on a whole range of issues such as immigration and benefits.
+They are able to support on a whole range of issues such as immigration and claiming benefits.